 Each year the Board conducts evaluates its performance and effectiveness as well as that of its committees.
 The Chair of the Nominating, Governance and Sustainability Committee leads the Board's assessment process, which requires each director to complete a written evaluation of the performance of the Board and each committees on which the director serves.
 These evaluations are anonymous, except to the extent a director elects otherwise.
 In addition to the written evaluations, the Chair of the Nominating, Governance and Sustainability Committee meets individually with each director for an open discussion about Board and Committee performance.
 The results of our directors' feedback are summarized and provided to all Board members.
-The Chair of the Nominating, Governance and Sustainability Committee results with the committee members as well as the entire Board annually.
+The Chair of the Nominating, Governance and Sustainability Committee Board annually.
 In addition, the Nominating, Governance and Sustainability Committee conducts a formal mid-year evaluation of the effectiveness of implemented changes or adjustments to help ensure accountability for improvements.